-This should come from the Automated Student & Adult Learner Follow-up Report from the Coordinating Board.
+This should come from the Automated Student & Adult Learner Follow-up Report from the Texas Higher Education Coordinating Board.
 The most recent information should be used, with the date noted.
-This report is available at http://www.txhighereddata.org/reports/performance/ctcasalf/ctcaddl/.

 SS17 - Capital Assets Information

 GASB Statement 44, paragraph 38, requires governments to provide information about the volume, usage, or nature of capital assets.